marcosmoura/mini-react/README.md

 - `yarn test:e2e:all`: Run every single tests on every full web browser
 - `yarn test:e2e:all-headless`: Run every single tests on every browser in Headless mode

-Is worth to notice that, if you don't have a Chrome Canary on your machine, the `test:e2e:all` and `test:e2e:all-headless` will fail, as it depends on them.
+It's worth to notice that, if you don't have a Chrome Canary on your machine, the `test:e2e:all` and `test:e2e:all-headless` will fail, as it depends on them.
 As an alternative, we can replace Chrome Canary with Chrome, like that: `yarn test:e2e:firefox-headless; yarn test:e2e:chrome-headless`

+## Project Features
+You can check out the project features, development process and design decisions in the `docs` folder.

 ## Project Structure